bomonike/bomonike.github.io/acronyms.md

 *	OT	=	Operational Technology
 *	OTA	=	Over The Air
 *	OTCSA	= Operational Technology Cyber Security Alliance
+*	OTF 	= Open Table Formats (industry standard used by Delta Lake, Apache Iceberg, Hudi for versioned object storage)
 *	OTOH	=	On the Other Hand (chat slang)
 *	OTP	=	One-Time Password (for security)
 *	OTR	=	Off The Record (privacy)
 *	OVAL	=	Open Vulnerability and Assessment Language
 *	OU	=	Organizational Unit
-* OUI = Organizational Unique Identifier | The first three bytes of the six-byte field of the MAC address the IEEE identifies as vendor of the network adapter.
+* OUI = Organizational Unique Identifier (The first three bytes of the six-byte field of the MAC address the IEEE identifies as vendor of the network adapter)
 * OWA = Outlook Web Application (Microsoft Exchange web interface)
 *	OWASP	=	Open Web Application Security Project